dddiaz/dddiaz.com/content/post/github-actions/index.md

 Pros:
 - Free!
 - Super Easy to work with and setup
-- You can import other people libraries
+- You can import other people's libraries
 - Surprisingly fast build

 Cons: